 Poor people lived in just one, two or three rooms.
 Rich Greeks lived in large houses with several rooms.
-Usually they were arranged around a courtyard and had they often an upper storey.
+Usually they were arranged around a courtyard and had they often an upper story.
 Downstairs was the kitchen and the dining room (called the andron).
 So was the living room.
 Upstairs were bedrooms and a room for women called a gynaecium (the women wove cloth there and also ate their meals there away from the men).

 Even in a rich home furniture was basic.
 The Ancient Greeks stored things in wooden chests or hung them from wooden pegs on the walls.
 A rich home would also have a dresser to display expensive cups.
 People reclined on couches (which could also act as beds).
 The couches were simply wooden frames with rope webbing and mats or rugs laid on top.